burhanuday/razorsharp/README.md

 > **Warning**
 >
+> Box layout primitive has not yet been released.
+For now, you will have to provide your own implementation of the Box component or wait till the Box component is released.

+> **Warning**
+>
 > This is alpha software.
 Things may break and code may not be generated correctly.
 Please report any issues you find.

 Razorsharp is a Figma plugin that generates code for the Blade design system.